-Dr. Mike Lomas is a graduate of University College, Durham University, where he obtained a BA in History and a Postgraduate Certificate in Education.
-In 1990, Dr. Lomas was awarded a Ph.D. for his thesis on brass and wind bands in southern England between the late eighteenth century and c.1900.
-Dr. Lomas has studied trombone with Mike Carton and Donal Bannister and is active as a semi-professional player across a large swathe of south-west England.
-Currently, he is a teacher of brass instruments for Wiltshire Music Service, Marlborough College and St. Mary's School, Calne.
+Dr. Mike Lomas is a graduate of University College, Durham University, where he obtained a B.A. in History and a Postgraduate Certificate in Music and History Education.
+In 1986, he won a full-time research studentship in Arts at the Open University, which was followed by a Ph.D. in 1990 for his thesis on brass and wind bands in Southern England between the late eighteenth century and c.
+1900.
+He has published several articles on the history of bands in Britain, and is currently researching militia bands in the eighteenth century.

 Mike Lomas • April 08, 2003